VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 ## User Stories

-This bounded context addresses the following two user stories.
+The bounded context descibed in this chapter addresses the following user story.

 ### Seat Ordering